hiddentao/squel/README.md

 * Works in node.js and in the browser.
 * Supports the standard SQL queries: SELECT, UPDATE, INSERT and DELETE.
 * Supports non-standard commands for popular DB engines such as MySQL.
+* Supports paramterized queries for safe value escaping.
 * Can be customized to build any query or command of your choosing.
 * Uses method chaining for ease of use.
-* Small: ~5 KB minified and gzipped
+* Small: ~7 KB minified and gzipped
 * And much more, [see the guide..](http://squeljs.org/)

 ## Installation